 Article

-Post-COVID-19 or long COVID syndrome involves a wide range of organ dysfunction and clinical symptoms, but the most frequent, persistent, and disabling symptoms are neurological.
-Despite advances in understanding how infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) affects the brain, the underlying pathological mechanisms of neurological sequelae reported in post-COVID remain hypothetical.
-In this study, the authors from Germany used resting-state functional magnetic resonance imaging (fMRI) to investigate the characteristics and changes of the complex network known as brain functional connectome in individuals with primarily neurological symptoms of post-COVID syndrome.
+Post-acute COVID syndrome or long COVID syndrome involves a wide range of organ dysfunction and clinical symptoms, but the most frequent, persistent, and disabling symptoms are neurological.
+Despite advances in understanding how infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) affects the brain and extensive mapping of the spectrum of neurological sequelae, no significant progress has been made in comprehending the underlying pathological mechanisms.
+In this study, the authors from Germany used resting-state functional magnetic resonance imaging (fMRI) to investigate the characteristics and changes in the complex network known as the brain functional connectome in individuals diagnosed with neurological manifestations of post-acute COVID syndrome (neuro-PASC).

-A recent task-activated fMRI study discovered a reorganized working memory network in individuals diagnosed with post-COVID neuropsychiatric symptoms.
-Several brain regions in the left hemisphere showed lower activation.
-At the same time, there was a greater or compensatory use of the brain regions in the right hemisphere to maintain normal performance.
-These results suggest suboptimal functioning in the normal network, but increased brain activation in the contralateral hemisphere during working memory taskshttps://discovermednews.com/patients-with-post-covid-syndrome-and-neuropsychiatric-symptoms-have-different-brain-activation-during-the-working-memory-task/
+In regard to the brain functional connectivity, the study of Diéz-Circada et al. found substantial network disruptions, manifested as reduced connectivity between the left and right parahippocampal regions and the orbitofrontal and cerebellar areas in 86 individuals, eleven months after COVID-19.
+The changes in the brain functional network were accompanied by decreased grey matter volume in the cortical, limbic, and cerebellar regions and were associated with cognitive dysfunction. https://doi.org/10.1093/brain/awac384 Additionally, a recent task-activated fMRI study discovered a reorganized working memory network in individuals diagnosed with post-COVID neuropsychiatric symptoms.
+Several brain regions in the left hemisphere showed lower activation, with a greater or compensatory use of the brain regions in the right hemisphere to maintain normal performance.
+These results suggest suboptimal functioning in the normal network, but increased brain activation in the contralateral hemisphere during working memory tasks. https://discovermednews.com/patients-with-post-covid-syndrome-and-neuropsychiatric-symptoms-have-different-brain-activation-during-the-working-memory-task/

 About the study

-The authors analyzed the resting-state fMRI data in patients with primarily neurological symptoms of post-COVID syndrome.
-The infection with SARS-CoV-2 was confirmed by reverse transcription polymerase chain reaction of nasopharyngeal swabs for SARS-CoV-2 or the antibodies against SARS-CoV-2 without previous vaccination.
+The authors analyzed the resting-state fMRI data in patients with primarily neurological manifestations of post-acute COVID syndrome (neuro-PASC).
+In non-vaccinated individuals, SARS-CoV-2 infection was confirmed by reverse transcription polymerase chain reaction of nasopharyngeal swabs for SARS-CoV-2 or antibodies against SARS-CoV-2.

-Researchers calculated a set of measures characterizing distinct network features to uncover differences in network topology between patients with post-COVID syndrome and healthy controls.
-These measures can be distinguished by whether they characterize a feature of the entire graph (global measure) or a feature of individual nodes in the graph (local measure).
+To uncover differences in network topology between patients with neuro-PASC and healthy controls, researchers calculated a set of measures characterizing distinct network features, distinguished by whether they characterize a feature of the entire graph (global measure) or a feature of individual nodes in the graph (local measure).

-All patients with post-COVID symptoms were neurologically examined.
+All patients with post-COVID symptoms underwent a neurological examination.
 Cognitive deficits, affective symptoms, and sleep disturbances were evaluated by using the Fatigue Scale for Motor and Cognitive Functions, the Hospital Anxiety and Depression Scale, the Epworth Sleepiness Scale, the Pittsburgh Sleep Quality Index, the Montreal Cognitive Assessment, and the Trail-Making Test (TMT), parts A and B. The TMT-A is a primarily visual attention skill test, whereas part B is a more complex task and is considered to measure other components of executive functioning.

 Results

-The study included 123 participants, 66 patients with primarily neurological symptoms of post-COVID syndrome after a mild SARS-CoV-2 infection, and 57 healthy controls.
-The post-COVID group had a greater proportion of women than healthy controls, 57 versus 38.
+The study included 123 participants: 66 patients with primarily neurological symptoms of neuro-PASC syndrome after a mild SARS-CoV-2 infection, and 57 healthy controls.
+The neuro-PASC group had a greater proportion of women than healthy controls, 57 versus 38.
 There was no difference in average age between the two groups, 42.3 years versus 42.1 years.
 The mean time from the onset of COVID-19 was seven months.

 The resting-state fMRI data analysis

-However, regional differences were found in the olfactory gyrus, cingulate cortex, red nucleus, thalamus, and crus II of the cerebellum in the post-COVID group.
+On a whole-brain level, there were no significant differences for all measures.
+However, in the neuro-PASC group, regional differences were found in the olfactory gyrus, cingulate cortex, red nucleus, thalamus, and crus II of the cerebellum.

-The TMT-A test, which measures cognitive processing speed, correlated with the connectivity changes in 19 brain regions, such as the cingulate cortex, the insula, and the paracentral lobule.
+The TMT-A test, which measures cognitive processing speed, was correlated with connectivity changes in 19 brain regions, including the cingulate cortex, the insula, and the paracentral lobule.
 In particular, this test was strongly correlated with the hyperconnectivity of the posterior cingulate gyrus.
-According to the authors, those findings could contribute to executive function disorders in post-COVID.
-For the TMT-B test, which evaluates task-switching capabilities, correlations were found with the connectivity changes in four brain regions.
+According to the authors, those findings could explain executive function disorders in individuals diagnosed with neuro-PASC.
+The TMT-B test, which evaluates task-switching capabilities, was correlated with the connectivity changes in four brain regions.

-The red nucleus, a key component of the motor pathway that connects the cerebral cortex to the spinal cord, displayed a significantly decreased connectivity across most regional graphs.
+The red nucleus, a key component of the motor pathway connecting the cerebral cortex to the spinal cord, displayed a significantly decreased connectivity across most regional graphs.

-Fatigue, as measured by the total score of the Fatigue Scale, correlated with the connectivity changes in numerous brain regions, with some emphasis on the cerebellum, temporal and occipital lobes, and thalamus.
-In particular, fatigue was strongly correlated with increased connectivity in the thalamic intralaminar nuclei.
-These nuclei receive input from various brain regions, including the cortex, basal ganglia, and brainstem, and modulate wakefulness, attention, and sleep-wake cycle.
+Fatigue, as measured by the total score of the Fatigue Scale, was correlated with the connectivity changes in numerous brain regions, with some emphasis on the cerebellum, temporal and occipital lobes, and thalamus.
+Fatigue was strongly correlated with increased connectivity in the thalamic intralaminar nuclei, which receive input from various brain regions, including the cortex, basal ganglia, and brainstem, and modulate wakefulness, attention, and the sleep-wake cycle.

-The Montreal Cognitive Assessment score correlated with the connectivity changes in 12 brain regions, particularly in the cerebellum and bilateral hippocampus.
-This test strongly correlated with increased connectivity of the right cerebellar crus II, a structure associated with various cognitive functions in working memory and spatial processes.
+The Montreal Cognitive Assessment score was correlated with connectivity changes in 12 brain regions, particularly in the cerebellum and bilateral hippocampus.
+This test was strongly correlated with increased connectivity of the right cerebellar crus II, a structure associated with various cognitive functions in working memory and spatial processes.

 Conclusion

-This study has shown the characteristics and changes of the complex network known as brain functional connectome in individuals diagnosed with post-COVID syndrome.
-Compared to age- and sex-matched healthy controls, individuals with post-COVID syndrome showed widespread changes in the network architecture of the brainstem, olfactory cortex, cingulate cortex, thalamus, orbitofrontal cortex, and cerebellum.
+This study showed the characteristics and changes of the complex network known as the brain functional connectome in individuals diagnosed with the neuro-PASC syndrome.
+Compared to age- and sex-matched healthy controls, individuals with the neuro-PASC showed widespread changes in the network architecture of the brainstem, olfactory cortex, cingulate cortex, thalamus, orbitofrontal cortex, and cerebellum.

-In addition, the observed changes in the brain’s functional connectome were associated with clinical manifestations, such as fatigue and cognitive dysfunction.
-The authors suggested that further longitudinal clinical studies should closely monitor the evolution of clinical and imaging findings in post-COVID participants.
+The observed changes in the brain’s functional connectome were associated with clinical manifestations, such as fatigue and cognitive dysfunction.
+The authors suggested that further longitudinal clinical studies should closely monitor the evolution of clinical and imaging findings in participants with long COVID syndrome.

 This study was published in the Scientific Reports.